swayamsharma16/website-design/README.md

 # Mobile App Landing Page

 ## Objective
 The goal of this project was to create a responsive landing page for a mobile application.
-The page is built using React and vite visually appealing, user-friendly, and optimized for both desktop and mobile devices.
+The page is built using React and vite.

 ## Design Reference
 - **Figma Link:** [Figma Link](https://www.figma.com/community/file/1145991068621514311)